microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 Consider the following code upgrade scenario (see the image below):

-1. Users A and B collaboratively edit the same document using the code version 1.0.0
+1. User A creates the initial document using the version 1.0.0.
-1. User A reload the document using a newer code version 2.0.0
+1. User A and User B load the document using a newer code version 2.0.0.
-1. User A proposes the document code upgrade to the version 2.0.0
+1. User A proposes the document code upgrade to the version 2.0.0.
-1. When the code proposal is accepted, user B gets logged out as their container's got forcefully closed by the runtime.
+1. The code upgrade proposal is propagated by the Fluid runtime to all participants in the current collab window.

 ![Code Details](./images/major-upgrade.gif)

+Refer to the implementation details [below](#code-upgrade).

 ## Implementation Details